jeroenrinzema/commander/README.md

 Commander gives you a toolset for writing distributed applications following the CQRS and Event Sourcing architecture using Kafka as a event log.
 The commander is inspired by the [talk](https://www.youtube.com/watch?v=B1-gS0oEtYc&t) and [architecture](https://github.com/capitalone/cqrs-manager-for-distributed-reactive-services/blob/master/doc/architecture.png) given by Bobby Calderwood.

-> 🚧 This project is currently under active development

 ![The pattern](https://github.com/sysco-middleware/commander/wiki/commander-pattern.jpg)

 ## Getting started